 How do you measure the success and impact of your marketing efforts in attracting new members to your coworking space?

-In 2023, the quote is not true any more because so much of our marketing is done online.
+In 2023, the quote is not accurate any more because so much of our marketing is online.

 “Half of my advertising spend is wasted; the trouble is, I don’t know which half.”